trizko/langbud/README.md

-# langbud - a spanish teaching companion
+# langbud - a language teaching companion

 ### Requirements
 You will need to install the following on your machine: